Course Catalog

 5 units

 This service-learning course requires time in the classroom and the field.
 Students gain a deep understanding of social justice paradigms, community-based collaborative research, ethics, field-based research, reflexivity, and socio-cultural development modes.
-Prerequisite(s): Courses 3 or 100; courses 149 and 182 are recommended prior to taking this course.
+Prerequisite(s): PSYC 3 or PSYC 100; PSYC 149 and PSYC 182 are recommended prior to taking this course.
 Admission by application and interview only.
-(Formerly course 159P.)
 Enrollment limited to 15.
 (General Education Code(s): PR-S.)

 Upper Division